 Part of Campeche’s Historic Center, Calle 59 is a lively street with pastel facades that are homes to restaurants and stores.
 Calle 59 is a perfect place to take photos, and grab some food.
-In the evening, this street comes alive with many restaurants and cafes, and you can find everything from traditional Mexican food to pizza and pasta.
+In the evening, this street comes alive with many restaurants and cafes, and you can find everything from traditional Mexican food to international dishes.

 Calle 59 is a pedestrian-only street, if you walk all the way down Calle 59, you will reach Malecon, of the waterfront.
 This street also links Puerta De La Tierra (Earth Door) and Puerta Del Mar (Sea Door).